kujishishiki/Awesome-Astrobiology/README.md

 ![Gaussian_Meme](./img/Gaussian_meme.png)

-**An Awesome list for the, now mainstream, field of Astrobiology**.
+**An Awesome list for the awesome, now mainstream, field of Astrobiology**.

 With many insights from many disciplines and many peoples.